HIROPRIM/multiOneBlockSkyBlock/README.md

 # multiOneBlockSkyBlock
-OneBlockSkyBlock by ajMinecraft but with more than one Island.
+OneBlockSkyBlock by iJaMinecraft but with more than one Island.
 Basicly a multiplayer version.